varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 **By the end of this lesson:**

-✅ You'll complete two essential shape families
+âœ… You'll complete two essential shape families
-✅ You'll understand MAJOR/MINOR transformations
+âœ… You'll understand MAJOR/MINOR transformations
-✅ You'll play songs using all seven shapes
+âœ… You'll play songs using all seven shapes
-✅ You'll see how shapes become barre chords
+âœ… You'll see how shapes become barre chords
-✅ You'll have the foundation 90% of guitarists have
+âœ… You'll have the foundation 90% of guitarists have

 **You'll cross from "good beginner" to "solid foundation."**

-**Let's complete these shape families.** 🎸
+**Let's complete these shape families.** ðŸŽ¸

 ---

-## 🎓 LEARNING OBJECTIVES
+## ðŸŽ“ LEARNING OBJECTIVES

 By the end of this lesson, you will be able to:
 - Form the E major **chord shape** cleanly with all three fingers